bruno-1337/Caipirinha-Rewriter/README.md

 ## Features

-- Highlight any text on a web page and press CTRL+D to send it as a prompt to the text-generation-webui API.
+- Highlight any text on a web page and press CTRL+D to send it as a prompt to the server.
 The generated text will be copied to your clipboard and printed on the console.
 - Customize the parameters, such as length, temperature, top_p, and frequency_penalty.
 - Choose from different models.